pmolensky/com.popp/README.md

 # PoPP Z-Wave Device support App for Homey @ Athom.com

-More devices still need to be writen in the app
+Donations will be used for charity.
+Every 25 euros collected will be send to a different charity organization every time.
+I make this app for fun and don’t tend to make profit for my own.
+If you like the work.
+Please think of the people who you could please a bit by donating.
+Want the next donation to go to your favorite charity ?
+Don’t hesitate and tell me what it is.

 ## Supported devices
-* 005107 - PoPP Solar Outside Siren
+* 005107 - Solar Outside Siren
+* 004001 - Smoke Detector and Siren
+* 009402 - 10 Year Smoke Detector and Siren
-* 010101 - PoPP Thermostat Valve
+* 010101 - Thermostat Valve
+* 009006 - Wall Plug Switch Indoor
+* 009105 - Wall Plug Switch Outdoor
-* 123580 - PoPP Dimmer 67G
+* 123580 - Dimmer 67G
-* 123610 - PoPP Switch 68G
+* 123610 - Switch 68G
+* 009204 - KFOB-C Remote Control
+* 012501 - Strike Lock Control
+* 700168 - Z.Rain
 ## Untested devices
-* 004001 - PoPP Smoke Detector and Siren
-* 005206 - PoPP Weather
+* 005206 - Weather - Need help some reports dont get in
+* 009501 - Secure Flow Stop – Valve Shut-Off

 ## Unsupported devices ?
 You are welcome to help , please send in you're git pull requests to add more devices to the list.